RyanWez/loan_tracker/README.md

-# 💰 Loan Tracking App
+# 💰 Loan Tracker App

 A beautiful and modern Flutter application for managing customer loans and payments.
 Track debts, record payments, and monitor loan statuses with an intuitive user interface.